 The central coast tends to be hot and dry, but you can experience serious floods and typhoons.

 The north will also have heavy rains and heat but is blessed with ocean winds.

 A few summer holidays include Family Day on June 28th and Remembrance Day on July 27th.

 Fall in Vietnam

 Fall in Vietnam, as in the States, is typhoon (hurricane) time in the south and central coasts.
-Serious floods are not uncommon and can disrupt travel.
+Be cautious of serious floods when traveling to Vietnam in the fall as they are not uncommon and can disrupt travel.
 The north is somewhat better, but still, experiences raging storms that can interfere with Halong boat trips and general travel.

 By late November, temperatures cool down and there is less precipitation, but one never knows.

 In Fall, September 2nd is National Day, October 10th is Capital Liberation Day, and October 20th is Vietnamese Women’s Day.

 Overall, winter is the time to visit Vietnam, particularly the south and central coast.
 It’s the driest time of the year and the most temperate weather.